Sand Rivers Camp: Our full report

 - Wildlife safaris

-- The Selous Game Reserve and area around Sand Rivers has an abundance of game, especially during the dryer months when game is drawn to the river for water.
+- Nyerere National Park and the area around Sand Rivers has an abundance of game, especially during the dryer months when game is drawn to the river for water.
 However throughout the year you can expect to see good numbers of giraffe, elephant and maybe even lions and wild dog.

 - See ideas for Wildlife safaris

 - The camp is happy to welcome over-8s.
 Families with younger children, aged from 5 years, can opt to stay at nearby Kiba Point.

 - Property’s age restrictions